 The earliest reference is thought to be in 1886, where it was described as a full house of three jacks and a pair of tens.
 Then in 1903, the Encyclopedia of Superstitions, Folklore, and the Occult Sciences of the World referred to it as a very unlucky hand of jacks and sevens.
 A little later in 1907, 17th century British author Edmond Hoyle, who wrote rule books for games to settle disputes, referenced it as jacks and eights.

 The black aces and black eights definition we know today only came around in the 1920s.
 That’s when it was solidified in poker vernacular, in large part because of a biography titled Wild Bill Hickok: The Prince of Pistoleers.

-Where does the Dead Man’s Hand come from?
+Where the Dead Man’s Hand Comes From

 He was killed by local drunkard, Jack “Crooked Nose” McCall, in Deadwood, South Dakota.
 Apparently, after joining a poker table with Hickok, he ended up losing every single dime.
 Hickock gave him some money to get some food and advised him not to play again until he could afford to cover his losses.
 McCall was insulted.

 The next day, McCall entered the saloon to see Hickok playing poker again and was furious.
 Hickok usually always sat with his back to a wall because he was paranoid about being killed, but on this fateful day he didn’t because another player wouldn’t change seats with him.

 McCall came up behind Hickok and allegedly shouted: “Damn you!
 Take that!” and shot him in the back of the head with his Colt .45 revolver.
 He claimed he was avenging his brother’s death.

 Hickok died instantly, and McCall was executed by the state seven months later.
 Most accounts say that Hickok’s hand at the time was comprised of black aces and eights, although the Dead Man’s Hand 5th card isn’t specified.